 Guimaraes.
 It rhymes with Gilgamesh, and to the Portuguese it’s just as historical.
 The city was founded in the 9th century, became the first capital of Portugal in the 12th century, and was even the birthplace of Afonso Henriques, the first king of Portugal.
 So we would spend a day in Guimaraes, our tour guide explained, because no visit to Portugal would be complete without a visit to the “birthplace of the Portuguese nation.”

 Like bees to honey, we seem to be drawn to medieval cities.
 Little wonder, then, that we thought this castle was the most interesting and photogenic building in town.
 Guimaraes Castle sits atop a hill and is remarkably well preserved, considering it is over 1000 years old.
 It was built in the 900s to defend the city from the Moors and the Normans.

-Because Afonso Henriques and his allies fought and won the key Battle of São Mamede (1128) nearby, Guimarães Castle became one of the greatest historical symbols of Portugal. the capital.
+Because Afonso Henriques and his allies fought and won the key Battle of São Mamede (1128) nearby, Guimarães Castle became one of the greatest historical symbols of Portugal and its city became its first capital.
 You can still find the ancient words Aqui nasceu Portugal (Portugal was born here) engraved in one of the old towers of the city’s old wall.
 (It’s in Largo do Toural, one of the most important squares in the city).

 Cost: €2 (free admission on the 1st Sunday of every month and for children up to 12 years)

 What they now call a palace was built as a manor house in the 1400s by the first Duke of Bragança.
 Apparently someone felt it needed to have 39 chimneys.
 Anyway, its facade was inspired by French architecture, and inside you will find tapestries, furniture and pottery, among other objects.